 01 of 06

-With all that traffic, there is also bad news.
-Delays are common at most airports here, and you might find connections tough to catch.
+With all that traffic, there is also a downside.
+Delays are common at most airports in the New York City area, and you might find connections tough to catch.
 Building in plenty of time for connections and arrival home is a smart idea.

 02 of 06

-Apple Core Hotels offers five Manhattan properties beginning at about half the going Manhattan rates.
+Apple Core Hotels offers five centrally-located, mid-range Manhattan properties beginning at about half the going Manhattan rates.
 Children under 13 stay free with their parents.
-Apple Core is worth a long look because of the central locations... offered.

 Finally, if you're willing to bid on a room, there are sometimes Priceline bargains to be found.